SaptarshiSarkar12/Drifty/Website/app/docs/Usage/drifty-cli/downloading-files.md

    - Enter `N` to skip downloading the file.

    ![File Exists Prompt](https://github.com/user-attachments/assets/6f475d3a-a316-443a-9b17-739a33155a7f)
-5. The files will be downloaded sequentially to the default download directory as we have not specified a custom download location in our YAML file.
+5. The files will be downloaded sequentially to the default download directory, as we have not specified a custom download location in our YAML file.
    ![Batch Download Progress](https://github.com/user-attachments/assets/1ba81b88-ddb4-4721-aa5f-9579d4634e99)
 6. After the download is complete, you will be prompted to download another file or exit the application.
 Enter `Q` to exit or any other key to continue downloading files.
    ![Exit Prompt](https://github.com/user-attachments/assets/3e8d7491-bb27-454a-b633-092bc45e0260)